PajaS22/PingPong-APO/documentation.md

     pixel color;
 } Ball;
 ```
->Structure for holding information about ball
+>structure for holding information about ball
 ---

 ``` C